 BANISH CLUTTER FROM YOUR LIFE.

-Marie Kondo and Netflix may have paved the way for the recent fad – but this is an important lesson of anyone, anywhere, anytime.
+Marie Kondo and Netflix may have paved the way for the recent fad – but this is an important lesson for anyone, anywhere, anytime.
 Too many people clutter their homes and their lives with things they can’t afford, things they don’t like, and things that certainly DON’T bring them joy.
 “Live within your means” is the wisest piece of financial advice anyone has ever given me.
 Save up for the things you really want.
-Take a minute to breathe and think before you make that impulse-buy.
+Take a minute to breathe and think before you make that impulse buy.
 So often, that instant moment of happiness that comes with purchases, evaporates the next moment.
 Save your future self the trouble of dealing with unnecessary clutter.

 Live within your means.